-We plan to launch a new M.A. program in the fall of 2016 – M.A. in Contemporary Asian & Asian American Studies (CAAAS).
-We are proposing, with the Department of Philosophy, an M.A. in the History of Philosophy, East and West (HPEW).
+We launched a new M.A. program in the fall of 2016 – M.A. in Contemporary Asian & Asian American Studies (CAAAS) and are launching, with the Department of Philosophy, an M.A. in the History of Philosophy, East and West (HPEW) in fall 2018.

 In addition, we offer study-abroad programs that provide unique opportunities for immersion in the languages and cultures of China, India, Japan and Korea.